mike99mac/minimy-mike99mac/README.md

 - Select your preferred *Operating System*. **Ubuntu Desktop 22.04 LTS** is recommended.
 It's a solid OS, and the LTS stands for *Long Term Support*.
 Canonical promises to support it for at least four years.

 - Select the *Storage* device.
-Ideally you will see the one micro-SD card plugged in.
+Ideally you will see the one micro-SD card in the dropdown menu.

 - Click **Write**.

 - Enter the password of the current user.

+The tool will start copying to the SD card.
+A 64 GB card should take around five minutes.

 ### Prepare on Windows
 If you only have access to a Windows system Install the *Win 32 disk imager* from https://sourceforge.net/projects/win32diskimager/